 There are several different paths that a licensed practical nurse can pursue.
 Some of you may know what area you plan to work in for your entire career as a nurse.
 However, once you get in the field, don’t be disappointed if its’ not exactly as you had expected.
 There are plenty of other areas of nursing that you can consider.
 And plus, you may end up pleasantly surprised.

 Most importantly, it’s okay if you aren’t sure exactly where you want to work after graduation.
-Hopefully these descriptions help give you a little insight into what you can expect in these particular fields of practical nursing.
+Hopefully, these descriptions help give you a little insight into what you can expect in these particular fields of practical nursing.

 Emergency Room Nurse LPN Careers

 If you work well under pressure and enjoy a fast-paced environment, you may be thinking about pursuing a career as a licensed practical nurse in the ER.
 If you are able to think fast and move quickly in emergency situations, then you may be headed in the right career.
-The ability to follow orders, prioritize responsibilities accordingly, and provide exceptional skilled nursing techniques is highly important in this field.
+The ability to follow orders, prioritize responsibilities accordingly, and provide exceptionally skilled nursing techniques are highly important in this field.

 Each day is guaranteed to be different when you work in an emergency room.
 You may be nearing the end of a slow day and all of a sudden be bombarded with multiple patients.